daneden/daneden.me/_posts/2013-04-16-responsive-experiences.markdown

 The most recent example I've seen of this is in the Dropbox iOS application.
 The app notifies you when you're invited to a shared folder.
 Great!
 Exactly what I need when I'm on the move.
 Dropbox is great for accessing files on the move.

-{% image /uploads/2013/04/Dropbox-iOS.png "Dropbox won't let you accept folder invites unless you click on the notification itself." %}
+{% picture "Dropbox won't let you accept folder invites unless you click on the notification itself."
+2013/04/Dropbox-iOS.png %}

 However, there's a slight problem.
 Unless I tap the notification itself, there's no way for me to accept the folder invitation inside the app itself.
 Irritating if I've dismissed the notification, or I have multiple invites to folders.